code-423n4/docs/roles/wardens/submission-guidelines.md

 1. Sign into your https://code4rena.com user account.
 2. Find the audit on the C4 Audit page and click “view competition"
 3. Click on the “Findings” tab.
-There you will see a list of all your submissions for that audit (both individual and team findings).
+There you will see a list of all your submissions for that audit (both individual and team findings)
 4. Select a finding from the list, make your edits and re-submit.

 Findings can be edited until the audit deadline.